-Keep your tablets in the pack until it is time to take them.
+Keep your medicine in its original packaging until it is time to take it.

-If you take the tablets out of the pack, they may not keep well.
+If you take your medicine out of its original packaging it may not keep well.

-Keep your tablets in a cool dry place where the temperature stays below 25°C.
+Keep your medicine in a cool dry place where the temperature will stay below 25°C.

-Do not store it or any other medicine in the bathroom, near a sink, or on a windowsill.

-Do not leave it in the car.

-Heat and damp can destroy some medicines.
+Do not store your medicine, or any other medicine, in the bathroom or near a sink.
+Do not leave it on a window sill or in the car.
+Heat and dampness can destroy some medicines.

-Keep it where children cannot reach it.
+Keep this medicine where children cannot reach it.

-A locked cupboard at least one-and-a half metres above the ground is a good place to store medicines.
+A locked cupboard at least one-and-a-half metres above the ground is a good place to store medicines.